Swiss

 Béliveau French (Rare), French (Quebec)Derived from Old French

-besliver meaning "to stagger along", hence a nickname referring to a drunkard.
-It could also refer to a person who lived in a beautiful or lovely valley, derived from French
+besliver meaning "to stagger along", originally a nickname referring to a drunkard.
+It could also denote a person who lived in a beautiful, lovely valley, derived from French

 beau "beautiful" or Old French